-Preliminary data suggest that we have identified pieces of KISS1 and BRMS1 that suppress metastasis.
-Our experimental goals are to test whether specific peptides block metastasis.
-At the same time, we will explore which other molecules interact with the BRMS1/KISS1 peptide fragments.
-The latter information will help us understand the mechanism underlying the metastasis suppressing ability of both molecules.
+At the same time, we will explore which other molecules interact with the BRMS1 peptide fragments.
+The latter information will help us understand the mechanism underlying the metastasis suppressing ability.
 So, this project has the potential to identify new anti-metastatic therapies as well as deepen our understanding of the metastatic process, both of which will eventually lead to even more effective cancer therapies.